zwldarren/ai-hedge-fund/README.md

 # AI Hedge Fund

+This is a proof concept for an AI-powered hedge fund.
+The goal of this project is to explore the use of AI to make trading decisions.

-An AI-powered hedge fund that uses multiple agents to make trading decisions.
-The system employs several agents working together:
+This system employs several agents working together:

 1. Market Data Analyst - Gathers and preprocesses market data
 2. Sentiment Agent - Analyzes market sentiment and generates trading signals